GlobalWebIndex/weak-css/README.md

 ### :see_no_evil: Isolation over DRY.

 Many similarities in UI are just accidental.
-In first version A and B maybe has same color and font but will it have same in next version?
+In first version A and B maybe has same color and font but will it really be maintained in future versions?
 It's always safer to choose isolation over reuse.
-With too much reuse can you be really sure you're not touching something you don't want to touch?
+With too much reuse can you can't be sure if you're not touching something you don't want to touch.
 How much of the reused rules will become overwritten in all places over time?

 ### :hear_no_evil: Avoid Global Rules.